leanprover-community/aesop/README.md

   `unfold` rules perform non-smart unfolding (like the `unfold` tactic).
   Non-smart unfolding unfolds functions even when none of their equations match, so `unfold` rules would lead to looping and are forbidden.
 - **`tactic`**: takes a tactic and directly turns it into a rule.
+When this builder is used in an `add` clause, you can use e.g. `(add safe (by norm_num))` to register `norm_num` as a safe rule.
+The `by` block can also contain multiple tactics as well as references to the hypotheses.
+When you use `(by ...)` in an `add` clause, Aesop automatically uses the tactic builder, unless you specify a different builder.

-The given declaration (the builder does not work for hypotheses) must have type `TacticM Unit`, `Aesop.SingleRuleTac` or `Aesop.RuleTac`.
+  When this builder is used in the `@[aesop]` attribute, the declaration tagged with the attribute must have type `TacticM Unit`, `Aesop.SingleRuleTac` or `Aesop.RuleTac`.
 The latter are Aesop data types which associate a tactic with additional metadata; using them may allow the rule to operate somewhat more efficiently.

   Rule tactics should not be 'no-ops': if a rule tactic is not applicable to a goal, it should fail rather than return the goal unchanged.
-All no-op rules waste time and no-op `norm` rules will send normalisation into an infinite loop.
+All no-op rules waste time; no-op `norm` rules will send normalisation into an infinite loop;
+  and no-op `safe` rules will prevent unsafe rules from being applied.

   Normalisation rules may not assign metavariables (other than the goal metavariable) or introduce new metavariables (other than the new goal metavariable).
-This can be a problem because some Lean tactics, e.g. `cases`, do so even in cases where you probably would not expect them to.
+This can be a problem because some Lean tactics, e.g. `cases`, do so even in situations where you probably would not expect them to.
 I'm afraid there is currently no good solution for this.
 - **`default`**: The default builder.
 This is the builder used when you register a rule without specifying a builder, but you can also use it explicitly.
 Depending on the rule's phase, the default builder tries